-CITB recognises that this policy will incorporate a range of safeguarding issues including (Signs of Concern can be found in the Appendices):
+CITB recognises that this policy will incorporate a range of safeguarding issues, including (Signs of Concern can be found in the Appendices):

 - Neglect.

-- Physical abuse.
+- · Physical abuse.

 - Child Sexual Exploitation (CSE).

 - Sexual abuse, violence, and harassment.

 - Emotional abuse.

 - Bullying, including online bullying and prejudice-based bullying.

 - Racist, disability and homophobic or transphobic abuse.

 - Gender-based violence/violence against women and girls.

 - Child-on-child sexual harassment and sexual violence (Peer-on-peer),

 - Radicalisation and/or extremist behaviour.

 - Child Criminal Exploitation (CCE), including trafficking and county lines.

 - Serious violent crime.

 - Risks linked to using technology and social media, including online bullying; the risks of being groomed online for exportation or radicalisation; and risks of accessing and generating inappropriate content, for example, 'sexting'.

-- Teenage relationship abuse.
+- Relationship abuse.

 - Upskirting.

 - Substance misuse.

+- County Lines

-- Issues that may be specific to a local area or population, for example, gang activity and youth violence.
+- Issues specific to a local area or population, such as gang activity and youth violence.

 - Domestic abuse.

 - Female genital mutilation and Breast Ironing.

 - Forced marriage.

 - Fabricated or induced illness.

 - Poor parenting.

 - Homelessness.

 - So-called honour-based violence.

-- Other issues not listed here but pose a risk to learners and vulnerable young adults.
+- Other issues not listed here but pose a risk to learners and vulnerable youn

+- adults.